ProjectMilou/frontend/documentation/api_analyser.md

 | `stocks`  | `stock[]` |

-response: list of stocks with searched name, ISIN, WKN
+response: list of stocks with searched name, ISIN, WKN, SYMBOL

 ### `POST /filter`
 search list of stocks as result of given filters